tuura/circuit-complexity/README.md

-# circuit-complexity
+# Experiments for improving circuit complexity bounds

-Experiments for improving circuit complexity bounds
+At the moment, this is just a small collection of benchmarks and quick experiments.